makrai/notes/vargas2008-unsup-aspect.md

     attention mechanism.
 While
     * ABAE only considers the highest attention-valued word in the sentence, SUAEx uses all the attention values in the sentences.
 This difference can
-* On the SemEval datasets, SUAEx outperformed the baseline in nearly all cases.
-  We can attribute this to the role of the training (i.e., raw) data.
+* On the SemEval datasets, SUAEx outperformed the baseline in nearly all cases We can attribute this to the role of the training (i.e., raw) data
   * SUAEx only uses the training data to generate the word-embeddings
-  * ABAE also uses it in the evaluation module because it clusters the training data.
+  * ABAE also uses it in the evaluation module because it clusters the training data
-* per aspect category are shown in Table 2.
+* per aspect category are shown in Table 2
   * SUAEx scored lower in recall for Ambience, Smell, and Look because the reference words (i.e., the names of the categories themselves) are not as expressive as the reference words for the other categories
-    * We can find more similar words for general terms like food or staff than for specific terms like smell.
+    * We can find more similar words for general terms like food or staff than for specific terms like smell
 * Other works have also used the CitySearch and BeerAdvocate datasets.
 Thus we
   * techniques such as LDA [25], biterm topic-models [26], a statistical model over seed words [27], or restricted Boltzmann machines [28].
 The same
 * our method can assign high attention values to adjectives (which typically are not aspects).
 This happens with the word _higher_ in our example, which is an
-  * could be mitigated with a post-filter based on part-of-speech tagging.
+  * could be mitigated with a post-filter based on part-of-speech tagging
-* Table 3's extraction was performed by selecting the highest attention-valued words of each sentence and by considering the category classification results.
+* Table 3's extraction was performed by selecting the highest attention-valued words of each sentence and by considering the category classification results
   * This extraction can be used as an additional module in our framework

 ## Runtime Results.
 In order to obtain the runtime results, we ran both methods